Shine in your next job interview with the STAR approach

 Interview preparation is essential if you want to provide seamless and accurate answers.
 While you won't know for sure what the interviewer will ask you, you can predict questions using the job spec.

-Familiarise yourself with the abilities and qualities required for the role, and then pair them with your own experiences.
-Choose solid examples of your skills to demonstrate effective use of your competency.
+Familiarise yourself with the abilities and qualities required for the role and then pair them with your own experiences.
+Choose solid examples of your skills to demonstrate effective use of each competency.

 An example of using the STAR approach in a job interview

 To help you with your interview preparation, here's an example of a competency-based interview question and a response that uses the STAR approach.